The-256-Foundation/mujina-firmware-website/README.md

 If this sounds like a project you want to support, then send The 256 Foundaton a tax deductible donation [here](https://pay.zaprite.com/pl_ZRWeSGjRWG)!
 Or use The 256 Foundation [PayNym](https://paynym.rs/+appetizingadministration90)!

 ## Scope:
-One Project Manager position and one or two engineer positions to fulfill the mission of The 256 Foundation, “Dismantle the proprietary mining empire to make Bitcoin and freedom tech accessible to anyone”.
+One Project Manager position and one or multiple engineer positions to fulfill the mission of The 256 Foundation, “Dismantle the proprietary mining empire to make Bitcoin and freedom tech accessible to anyone”.
 This grant proposal aims to secure funding for:

 * One project manager to oversee and ensure mission adherence, timeliness, and execution.
-* One or two engineers to develop the Mujina Firmware.
+* One or multiple developers to build the Mujina Firmware.
 * Mujina specifics: Fully open-source Linux-based mining firmware which is compatible with a range of Bitcoin mining hardware drivers like Antminer, Whatsminer, Avalon, and the list can be extended.
 * A built-in StratumV2 client.
 * User-friendly dashboard.